Ľubomír Višňovský

 Ľubomír Višňovský (/sk/; born 11 August 1976) is a Slovak former professional ice hockey defenceman.
-He began and finished his career with his hometown club, HC Slovan Bratislava.
+He began and finished his professional career with HC Slovan Bratislava.
 He played 14 seasons in the National Hockey League (NHL) with the Los Angeles Kings, Edmonton Oilers, Anaheim Ducks, and New York Islanders.

 Playing career

 Prior to joining the NHL, Višňovský played with HC Slovan Bratislava.
-He was drafted 118th overall in the 2000 NHL Entry Draft by the Los Angeles Kings as their fourth choice.
+He was drafted 118th overall in the 2000 NHL entry draft by the Los Angeles Kings as their fourth choice.
 He made the team for the 2000–01 season and was named to the NHL All-Rookie Team after a 39-point campaign, tops among rookie defencemen.
 Višňovský remained with the Kings for seven seasons, recording a career-high 67 points in 2005–06 and being named to the 2007 NHL All-Star Game.
 He returned to play in his home country for the locked out 2004–05 season.